Infant Sleep Solutions: Part 3

 During the next six weeks, my goal for you is to reduce the number of times you are waking at night to feed, hopefully to one or zero times per night by the end of three months (although some will still wake twice to feed).
 Trust me, I will not let you become one of those parents who is waking twice a night to feed a 1-year-old merely out of habit.
 But for now, it’s still quite early: if your baby needs to eat, he needs to eat.

 You should be entering a no-pooping-during-the-night period very soon, if you haven’t already.
-When baby wakes up, give her a sniff to see if there’s a poop and only change it then.
+When baby wakes up, give her a sniff to see if there’s a poop — and only change it if there is.

 Is your baby a really crappy sleeper?
 Like, beyond what other people would consider normal crappiness?
 There are a handful of medical problems that may be to blame.
 Some of the most common include cow’s milk allergy, reflux, and snoring and/or apnea.

 Cow’s Milk Allergy

 Cow’s milk allergy, an intolerance to a protein found in cow’s milk, affects about 2-3% of infants in developed countries like the US.
 Most of these are babies who are being fed cow’s milk-based formula.
 Breastfed babies can also be affected by cow’s milk allergy if their mothers consume cow’s milk while nursing.
 However, food sensitivities in breastfed babies are not nearly as common as many breastfeeding mothers have been led to believe.

 Symptoms of cow’s milk allergy include GI problems, such as vomiting, diarrhea (not to be confused with runny newborn poop), abdominal cramps and bloating.
 They may also get skin rashes and experience respiratory problems like coughing and a runny nose.
 A cow’s milk allergy not only causes general distress, but can also cause sleep problems like shorter sleep cycles and reductions in total sleep time.